Clean case data

 Validating subject IDs

-Each entry in the dataset represents a subject and should be
+Each entry in the dataset represents a subject (e.g. a disease case

-shown in the below code chunk.
-This function validates whether they are
+task as shown in the below code chunk.
+This function validates whether

 R